relust/View-Assist-Relu/View_Assist_custom_sentences/community_contributions/VACC-PLAY-MUSIC-WITH-SPOTCAST/README.md

   - "move the music on {area} speaker"
   - "transfer the music on {area} speaker"

 **Important:** Do not modify or remove the default trigger phrases if you plan to use the LLM integration.
-Additional phrases can be added following the same structure.
+Additional phrases in another languages can be added following the same structure.

 2. **Action Flow:**
 Depending on the command received, the blueprint will: